yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 # Conclusion

 In this tutorial we showed how we can assign the molecular formulas using MFAssignR package.
-We learnt that there are several key steps, including noise evaluation, isotope filtering, recalibration and finally the formula assignment.
+We learnt that there are several key steps, including noise estimation, isotope filtering, recalibration and finally the formula assignment.
 We described how parameters of individual functions are used and how they should be adjusted if needed.

 ![workflow overview](images/workflow_overview.png)